albertkso/python-api-challenge/README.md

 - CSV generation ~ 1.0 hours
 - documentation and code refactor/cleanup ~ 0.50 hours

-Google is useful for helping solve common coding problems (for example how to implement a data migration in Django, how to create a CSV file, what's an active Python module used for REST queries, how to compare dates, etc).
+Google was useful for helping solve some common coding problems for this challenge (for example how to implement a data migration in Django, how to create a CSV file, what's an active Python module used for REST queries, how to compare dates, etc).

+`requirements.txt` was updated to include a new module.

 Command line interpreter was useful to get the shape of the data returned by the departures API.
-Other considerations are maybe code style guide and unit tests, if requirements or data set or code base grows or become more stringent :)
+Other considerations are maybe coding style guidelines and unit tests, if requirements grow or become more stringent :)